Arctic By D.I. Jolly

 Her tone was different from how she normally spoke, more human.

 “I know I’m stern but that’s always worked for me, and this isn’t a playground it’s an office.
-There really is no need for name calling.
-This isn’t Highschool.”
+I see no reason or need for name calling, this isn’t a high-school after all.”

-A thought occurred to Bob and he suddenly had a vision of a very serious teenager who got annoyed when people didn’t do their homework, or talked in class, and wondered if he, and the rest of the office, hadn’t stumbled backwards into a very old wound she carried around.
+A thought occurred to Bob and he suddenly had a vision of a very serious teenager who got annoyed when people didn’t do their homework, or who spoke during class, and wondered if he, and the rest of the office, hadn’t stumbled backwards into a very old wound she carried around.

 “Is everything alright Ms Jones?”